Skip to content

 Agency or team-scale work through one accountMax 20x ($200)Built for extreme, sustained load

-Notice how much of the table lands on Pro.
+Notice how much of the Claude Pro vs Max table lands on Pro.
 In our experience about 80% of paying users are well served by the $20 plan; the loud minority who need more are almost all heavy Claude Code users, because a single hour of multi-file Opus refactoring can drain a daily quota that would comfortably hold a full day of ordinary chat.

 Decision flow for choosing between Claude Pro and Claude Max based on daily usage and Claude Code hours

-Claude Pro or Max: how we'd actually decide
+Claude Pro or Max: how should you decide?

 So, Claude Pro or Max?
 Our rule is a staircase, and we give everyone the same advice: never skip a step.